 The flames destroyed the computerized equipment that controlled trains and electricity to a section of tracks.
 BART's Hayward train yard was also left powerless.

-BART officials acknowledged there were rough spots in the commute Monday caused by passengers being unaware that train connections and schedules had been
+BART officials acknowledged there were rough spots in the commute Monday caused by passengers being unaware that train connections and schedules had been changed to accommodate the train slowdown.

 "Some people just weren't listening to our announcements, and we weren't making the announcements frequent enough at first," Johnson said.